AHMEDSANA/PaliGemma-Fine-tuning-on-Flickr8k-Dataset/README.md

 #    (update location if running locally)

 # Or
-# you can just copy and paste the code from finetune-paligemma.ipynb to kaggle and add the dataset from the input option in kaggle and just run the code and it will execute.
+# you can just copy and paste the code from finetune-paligemma.ipynb to kaggle notebook and add the dataset from the input option in kaggle and just run the code and it will execute.
 ```

 ## 🔮 Inference